-- An extraordinary requirement is also required by law in order to duly justify a fixed-term contract.39 - Making continuous use of such fixed-term contracts or in breach of legal requirements will automatically convert it into an employment contract for an indefinite period of time. - There is a maximum five-year term, but only if the above-mentioned requirements are duly complied with.40 - Advanced written notice of termination is required.
+- This scheme requires as an essential condition, that is, a written contract in which the fixed-term has been agreed between the parties. - An extraordinary requirement is also required by law in order to duly justify a fixed-term contract.33 - Making continuous use of such fixed-term contracts or in breach of legal requirements will automatically convert it into an employment contract for an indefinite period of time. - There is a maximum five-year term, but only if the above-mentioned requirements are duly complied with.34 - Advanced written notice of termination is required.
 The omission in giving such advanced notice cannot be replaced by any compensation and will convert the contract into one for an indefinite period of time.
 Advanced notice must be given no less than one month and not more than two months prior to the termination.
-The only exception is a fixed-term contract with a duration of less than one month, in which case no notice is required.41 - Regarding the compensation due for terminating a fixed-term contract, if an unfair dismissal occurs before the agreed-upon term is finished, the employee is entitled to the corresponding compensation (severance compensation due for termination without cause), plus a special compensation that is usually determined by calculating the wages due to the agreed date of termination.42 - At the end of the fixed term, the mere termination of such period does not entail the employer's liability to pay compensation, unless the contract period is more than one-year.
-In such case, the employer must pay a severance compensation equivalent to 50% of regular severance compensation.43 - A fixed-term contract has no trial period.
+The only exception is a fixed-term contract with a duration of less than one month, in which case no notice is required.35 - Regarding the compensation due for terminating a fixed-term contract, if an unfair dismissal occurs before the agreed-upon term is finished, the employee is entitled to the corresponding compensation (severance compensation due for termination without cause), plus a special compensation that is usually determined by calculating the wages due to the agreed date of termination.36 - At the end of the fixed term, the mere termination of such period does not entail the employer's liability to pay compensation, unless the contract period is more than one-year.
+In such case, the employer must pay a severance compensation equivalent to 50% of regular severance compensation.37 - A fixed-term contract has no trial period.